chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/workflow.md

 #### PR check

 To catch regressions you need to run on all your components.
-You can do that by importing stories into a Jest and then running an accessibility audit using [jest-axe](https://github.com/twilio-labs/paste/blob/cd0ddad508e41cb9982a693a5160f1b7866f4e2a/packages/paste-core/components/checkbox/__tests__/checkboxdisclaimer.test.tsx#L40).
+You can do that by importing stories into a test file and then running an accessibility audit using [jest-axe](https://github.com/twilio-labs/paste/blob/cd0ddad508e41cb9982a693a5160f1b7866f4e2a/packages/paste-core/components/checkbox/__tests__/checkboxdisclaimer.test.tsx#L40).
 All violations will be reported back to the PR page.

 ![](/ui-testing-handbook/ci-a11y.png)